catid/lllm/README.md

 * RHO-loss for the dataset using LLaMA-3 8B to provide reference loss for each token - need to convert to our tokenizer via approximation

 Training future experiments:
+* Meta-learning to try to estimate weight updates using larger batch sizes and more iterations from smaller batch sizes and single steps
 * Try optimi https://optimi.benjaminwarner.dev/
 * AdaLOMO